runonbitcoin/walleteering/guide/02-purse.md

 - Run works in both the browser and in node.
 If your library only works in one of these environments, specify this.
 - Detecting network?
 Or specify when create

-## Testing your purse

-- purseTests(run, { supportsBackedJigs: false })

 ## Where to go from here?

 [Chapter 3: Implementing Owner](03-owner.md)

-- Automate testing for your purse
-- Create a minified browser build
+- Create a minified builds for the browser
-- Support node
+- Automate testing of your wallet adapter
 - Read about *Backed Jigs* in the Run documentation
 - Look at the purse implementation in the demo project